What Is a Charge Off?

 Regardless of the type of business you’re running, you’re going to have to spend money—and lots of it—even if you’re not sure the investment will pay off.
-(That’s why small business loans were created, after all.)
 Ultimately, there are certain expenses you just can’t avoid.
-But when your expenses vastly outweigh your income, you might find yourself in a spot of trouble with a charge-off, which is just one potential outcome of falling into untenable debt.
-So, what’s a charge-off, exactly?
+But if your expenses outweigh your income, you might find yourself in debt.
+And that could you land in danger of seeing a charge off on your credit report.

-But don’t worry too much.
-Although a charge-off will lower your credit score, it’s certainly not the end of the world.
-We’ll walk you through exactly what a charge-off is, what it means for your credit, and how you can lessen its impact on your credit score.
+Although a charge off will lower your credit score, there are ways to lessen the impact.
+We’ll walk you through exactly what a charge off is, what it means for your credit, and how to get past it.

-A charge-off, or write-off, is when you’re so late on your credit card or loan payments—usually six months overdue—that your lender thinks they’re never going to receive that payment.
+A charge off, or write off, is when you’re so late on your credit card or loan payments that your lender thinks they’re never going to receive that payment.
 Then, the lender removes the anticipated income from their ledger, and document the loss as bad debt.
-Technically, that bad debt is “charged-off” or “written-off.”
+In technical terms, that bad debt is “charged off” or “written off.”

-When your lender writes off your account, they might choose to sell it to a collections agency.
-If and when they do this, the notation on your credit report is “transferred from” your original lender.
-The new agency that receives your transferred account becomes the active entry on your report, rather than your original lender.
+The lender can either try to collect the debt on their own, hire a collection agency, or sell the debt to a collections agency.
+If and when they sell the debt, the notation on your credit report is “transferred from” your original lender.
+The new agency that receives your transferred account becomes will show up as the lender on your credit report, rather than your original lender.

 It’s worth noting that seeing “transferred” on your credit report is not always a bad thing.
 For example, if you’ve closed your account by choice, or if your lender has sold your account to another company while it’s in good standing, those actions might be indicated as “transferred” on your report.
 So, if you see that word on your credit report, don’t panic right away; it doesn’t automatically mean your lender charged off your account.

-The most obvious fallout of a charge-off, and the resulting damage to your credit score, is that you’re going to have trouble securing a small business loan or business credit card down the line.
-Lenders view your credit score as an indication of your likeliness to repay the loan; if you have a history of paying your debts on time, it’s likely you’ll continue to do so.
+The most obvious fallout of a charge off, and the resulting damage to your credit score, is that you’re going to have a harder time securing a small business loan or business credit card down the line.
+Lenders view your credit score as an indication of your likelihood that you’ll repay the loan on time and in full.
+If you have a history of paying your debts on time, it’s likely you’ll continue to do so.
 When you have a long credit history and a high credit score, it indicates to future lenders that you’ll be able to repay their money as you agreed to.

-If you have a lower credit score, though (one dinged by a charge-off, for instance), the lender views you as posing a higher risk.
-That doesn’t necessarily mean they won’t give you the loan, but they may increase your interest rate, making you pay more than someone who has a higher score.
-Obviously you’d rather have a loan with a lower interest rate.
+If a charge off lowers your credit score, the lender views you as posing a higher risk.
+That doesn’t necessarily mean they won’t give you the loan, but they may increase your interest rate.
+You’ll probably pay more than someone who has a higher score.
 Along with other information on your loan application (like your business’s age and profitability), a high credit score is one way to ensure that you get the lowest rate possible.

-Obviously, having your account charged-off or written-off can cause you some trouble, and the notation sticks with you for a while.
-Even paying off your debt in full won’t remove a charge-off from your credit report—though it will reflect more positively on you as a borrower, and make it slightly easier to apply for credit.
-And the further away from the date of delinquency you get, the less weight your charged-off account will carry.
+Obviously, having your account charged off or written off can cause you some trouble, and the notation sticks with you for a while.
+Paying off your debt in full won’t remove a charge off from your credit report, but will change the status to “charge off, paid.”
+That will reflect more positively on you as a borrower, and make it slightly easier to apply for credit.
+The further away from the date of delinquency you get, the less weight your charged-off account will carry.

-Once you pay off the debt of a closed account, the status in your credit report changes to “paid collection.”
-Again, the charge-off will still remain on your report for seven years, but the longer in the past the account was closed, the less of an impact it has on your score.
+Once you pay off the debt of a closed account, the status in your credit report changes to “charge off, paid.”
+Again, the charge off will still remain on your report for seven years, but the longer in the past the account was closed, the less of an impact it has on your score.
 Patience is key here.

-Paid collections are still not necessarily a good thing to have on your report, but a paid debt reflects much more positively on you than an unpaid one.
-Potential lenders will also be more likely to approve you for other loans or credit cards if your charged off account is paid; if nothing else, it shows that you do ultimately pay your debts, even if it takes you some time.
+Paid collections are still not necessarily a good thing to have on your report, but a paid collection item reflects much more positively on you than an unpaid one.
+Potential lenders will also be more likely to approve you for other loans or credit cards if your charged off account is paid.
+If nothing else, it shows that you do ultimately pay your debts, even if it takes you some time.

 By dealing directly with the agency yourself, you can be sure you have all the details about your debt, and be sure that your payment is processed.
-Even if your lender sold off your account to a collections agency, you should still call your original lender when you’re amending a charge-off.
+Even if your lender sold your account to a collections agency, you should still call your original lender when you’re amending a charge off.

 After you’ve paid down your debt, there’s unfortunately not a whole lot else to do except wait.
 The charge off will be removed after that seven-year period, and if you pay off the debt, the notation on your credit report won’t carry quite as much weight.

-This is just generally a good idea, all the time.
 There are lots of ways to improve your credit score, but the key is to pay all your debt in full, and on time, every time.
-Set up automatic payments, if you can, so you never miss a payment on your loan and credit card bills—and risk becoming so delinquent that you’re hit with a charge-off.
+Set up automatic payments, if you can, so you never miss a payment on your loan and credit card bills—and risk becoming so delinquent that you’re hit with a charge off.

-In terms of paying down your charge-off debt specifically: Even if you can’t pay off the charge-off debt in full, make it a priority to continue to pay down as much as possible every month.
+Even if you can’t pay off the charged off debt in full, make it a priority to continue to pay down as much as possible of your total debt every month.

 If you have many credit cards or loans with balances on them, it can get overwhelming to keep track of everything.
 Consolidating your loans or closing some credit cards means fewer payments to keep track of, and pay on time.

-Ultimately, it’s up to you to decide whether it’s worth it to temporarily lower your credit score so that, in the long run, you can better keep track of your spending and payments.
+Ultimately, it might be worth it to temporarily lower your credit score so that, in the long run, you can better keep track of your spending and payments.

 This is also a good tenet to live by in general: Only use the credit you can truly repay.
 If you don’t wrack up debt, you can’t be delinquent on it.